vipulnaik/diet-exercise-health/notes/2022-11-09-pfizer-covid-vaccine-updated-booster-dose.md

 listed.
 So I now have my COVID vaccine information split across two vaccination cards.
 I took a picture of the new card and saved it;
 after returning home I also stored the new vaccination card carefully.

+## Aftereffects: day of vaccine (Wednesday November 9)

+While I was feeling a little bit more fatigued in the hours after the vaccine, it wasn't enough to interfere with my regular activities until around 9 PM, when fatigue started to set in.
+I went to sleep at around 10:20, and by that time, I was feeling a little soreness in my arm.

+## Aftereffects: next day (Thursday November 10)

+I semi-woke up early in the morning and was semi-asleep in bed for a few hours, feeling soreness and shivering and feeling that the environment was cold compared to my warm body.
+Around 6:50 AM, I got out of bed to urinate and also took a temperature reading, that came to 98.8.

+I then went back to sleep and turned off my alarm, so I could get a proper night's sleep and compensate for some of the twisting and turning.
+I finally got up around 9:15 AM and took temperature readings again.
+The median reading came to 99.8.

+I took another reading around 9:50 AM; my temperature was back down to 98.7.